dukevis/learnr/Mapping/Readme.md

    2. Plot "shp" object using qtm expression.  qtm is the tmap's version of plotting a map.
 For example:   qtm(shp)
    3. Use the geojson_write() function with the following code in the function (*current file extension*,  file = "*file path*").
 For example geojson_write(shp, file = "D:/tmp/shp.geojson")

-To import GeoJSON files in leaflet use the readLines() function.  **Code for GeoJSON conversion is available in ["Shapefile2GeoJSON.R"][17] script and the GeoJSON example in leaflet is available in the "GeoJSON.R" script.
+To import GeoJSON files in leaflet use the readLines() function.  **Code for GeoJSON conversion is available in ["Shapefile2GeoJSON.R"][17] script and the GeoJSON example in leaflet is available in the ["GeoJSON.R"][24] script.

 #Basemaps
 Users can use many different types of basemaps in R.  For a full list of available basemaps, go to the [Leaflet extras github][5] webpage.  **For examples of using different basemaps, see the ["Basemaps.R"][12] code.